diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

     p = property_of do
       capacity = integer
       quantity = integer

+      # preconditions to be create an invalid recipient
       guard(capacity < 0 || quantity < 0 || quantity > capacity)

       [capacity, quantity]
     end
     p.check do |opts|